2022 PDC World Cup of Darts Betting Tips & Predictions (June 16-19)

 Read through our 2022 PDC World Cup of Darts betting preview to find the best bets and value gambling picks with the top-rated darts wagering sites.

 There will be a total of £350,000 in the prize pool, with the champion team taking home £70,000, divided between the 2 players.
-But most importantly, the players will compete for the eternal glory that comes with winning the title of a world champion.
+But most importantly, the players will compete for the eternal glory of winning the world champion title.

-As one of the most-watched darts sporting events, the PDC World Cup of Darts also presents a plethora of excellent gambling opportunities, some of which we will explore in our betting preview.
-So keep reading to see what our experts have to say about the event and what are their World Cup of Darts 2022 predictions!
+As one of the most-watched darts sporting events, the PDC World Cup of Darts also presents many excellent gambling opportunities, some of which we will explore in our betting preview.
+So keep reading to see what our experts say about the event and their World Cup of Darts 2022 predictions!

 The inaugural PDC World Cup of Darts was held in 2010, albeit the tournament was much different then.
 The first 3 iterations (2010, 2011, and 2012) featured 24 participating teams in the PDC Order of Merit, who met at the end of October, Following the World Grand Prix.

 In 2014, the field was extended to 32 teams, with the top-16 teams receiving the direct seed.
-The format has remained largely the same ever since, with the only major change happening in 2016, when only the top-8 teams were seeded (rather than top-16).
+The format has remained the same since, with the only significant change happening in 2016, when only the top-8 teams were seeded (rather than top-16).

 2022 World Cup of Darts Odds – Bookies’ Favourites